-The bias of OLS arises in a setting with many regressors because the properly normalized design matrix, $\frac{1}{T}X'X$ , remains asymptotically random even in large samples.
-Weak (but not strict) exogeneity allows for correlation between the randomness in the design matrix and the numerator of the OLS estimator, which leads to a bias.
-Specifying the feedback structure allows us to derive a formula for the leading term of the bias.
-Specifically, once we assume that strict exogeneity is violated by one-period feedback from the outcome variable to the next period's regressors, we show that the OLS bias is aligned with the feedback direction.
-The size of the bias increases with the number of regressors and their one-period ahead linear predictability.
+The asymptotic bias of OLS arises in a setting with many regressors because the normalized design matrix, X'X/T, remains asymptotically random even in large samples.
+Weak (but not strict) exogeneity allows randomness in the design matrix to correlate with the OLS estimator's numerator, leading to an asymptotic bias.
+Specifying the feedback structure lets us derive a formula for the leading term of the bias.
+Specifically, assuming strict exogeneity is violated by one-period feedback from the outcome variable to the next period's regressors, we show that the OLS asymptotic bias aligns with the feedback direction.
+The asymptotic bias size increases with the number of regressors and their one-period ahead linear predictability.

-We propose a new estimator which eliminates the bias asymptotically and is consistent under the same assumptions that may lead to inconsistency of OLS.
+We propose a new estimator that eliminates the bias asymptotically and is consistent under the same assumptions that may lead to inconsistency of OLS.
 Our proposal mimics an instrumental variables (IV) estimator with an intentionally endogenous 'technical' instrument: a linear combination of the regressors and their leads (future values).
-The main insight is that future values of the regressors in the instrument induce an endogeneity bias along the feedback direction only, the same direction along which the OLS is biased.
-It is therefore possible to pick the weights in the linear combination to ensure that the bias stemming from the endogenous instrument offsets the bias originating from weak exogeneity.
+The central insight is that future values of the regressors in the instrument induce an endogeneity bias along the feedback direction only, the same direction along which OLS is biased.
+It is, therefore, possible to pick the weights in the linear combination to ensure that the bias stemming from the endogenous instrument offsets the bias originating from weak exogeneity.

-An important feature of our bias correction is that it is constructed based on knowledge about the regressors only.
-The correction is the same for any outcome variable and does not require knowledge about or estimation of the direction of the feedback mechanism.
-We show that the new estimator is consistent and, after proper normalization, asymptotically Gaussian when there is a one-period violation of strict exogeneity.
-The main results can be generalized to the case where the violation of strict exogeneity is for a finite number of periods, that is when the outcome variable has feedback effects on the regressors for Lperiods.
-In such a case, the bias of OLS contains L terms, corresponding to the L directions of feedback.
+An essential feature of our bias correction is that it relies solely on knowledge of the regressors.
+The correction is identical for any outcome variable and requires no knowledge or estimation of the feedback direction.
+We show that the new estimator is consistent and, after normalization, asymptotically Gaussian under a one-period violation of strict exogeneity.

+The main results can be generalized to the case where strict exogeneity is violated for a finite number of periods, i.e., when the outcome variable has feedback effects on the regressors for L periods.
+In such a case, the asymptotic bias of OLS contains L terms corresponding to the L feedback directions.
+Our results are also generalizable to a case of infinite, fast-decaying feedback, which covers vector autoregression (VAR) equation-by-equation estimation and regressions with a lagged dependent variable as a regressor.
+VAR and Augmented Distributed Lag (ADL) regressions tend to include very many regressors for modest sample sizes; thus, the bias issue is potentially very severe there.
+We should note that our results do not cover local projection regressions, as those have a special structure of the error terms.

-We conduct a simulation study aimed at assessing how common and how large the OLS bias is in typical macroeconomic regressions.
-We take a large collection of US macroeconomic indexes observed at quarterly frequency for 200 periods, extract its business cycle part, and randomly draw a regression from this data set.
-We show that the time series dependence and magnitude of feedback typical for these macroeconomic data produce empirically important OLS biases.
-For example, in a typical regression with 25 regressors we find a bias in the feedback direction equal to half of the standard deviation, while in regression with 50 regressors this bias approximately equals one standard deviation.
-Depending on the number of regressors, approximately 6-21 percent of coefficients display a statistically significant difference between the OLS estimator and our proposed estimator.
-Our proposed IV-type estimator provides full correction of the bias.
+We conduct a simulation study to assess how common and large the OLS bias is in typical macroeconomic regressions.
+We take an extensive collection of US macroeconomic indexes observed quarterly for 200 periods, extract their business cycle part, and randomly draw a regression from this data set.
+We show that the time series dependence and feedback magnitude typical for these macroeconomic data produce empirically relevant OLS biases.
+For example, in a typical regression with 25 regressors, we find a bias for the contrast along the feedback direction equal to half of the standard deviation.
+In comparison, in regression with 50 regressors, this bias approximately equals one standard deviation.
+Depending on the number of regressors, approximately 6-21 percent of coefficients display a statistically significant difference between OLS and our proposed IV-type estimator.
+Our estimator fully corrects the bias.